-This course introduces students to game programming.
-Students will explore the core concepts of basic programming techniques, including variables, syntax, conditionals, loops, functions and classes.
-Students will incorporate their knowledge of illustration, images, text, animation, and sound to create meaningful game experiences in code.
+This course introduces students to the use of creative coding for art and design projects.
+Students will explore core coding concepts, such as variables, syntax, conditionals, loops, functions and classes.
+Students will incorporate their knowledge of illustration, images, text, animation, and sound to create meaningful interactive experiences in code.